ABOUT

 About the Owner/Author

-Jeff Frank is a 45-year veteran of the furniture industry.
+Jeff Frank is a 50-year veteran of the furniture industry.
 He has worked directly with hundreds of manufacturers, retailers, designers, and suppliers.

-In March 2022, Jeff retired from Simplicity Sofas after 15 years to devote full time to the Insider’s Guide to Furniture blog.
+In March 2022, Jeff retired from Simplicity Sofas after 15 years to devote full time to this Insider’s Guide to Furniture blog and review site.

 Over his career, Jeff has been directly involved in all aspects of furniture manufacturing, retailing (both stores and online), and product design.

-His origins in the furniture industry date back to 1976, hired out of college as Sales Manager for a 1 person furniture department in a discount department store.
+His origins in the furniture industry date back to 1976, hired as Sales Manager for a 1 person furniture department in a discount department store.

-Two years later, one of the Top 50 furniture retail chains in the U.S. hired Jeff as their Mattress and Occasional Furniture buyer.
-Subsequently, Jeff was promoted to case goods (bedroom and dining room) buyer.
+Two years later, one of the Top 50 furniture retail chains in the U.S. hired Jeff as one of their corporate buyers.

 Over an 8-year period, Jeff negotiated and purchased over $200 million of furniture and mattresses from hundreds of large & small furniture manufacturers.

-Duties as a buyer included price negotiation, setting selling prices, merchandising, advertising, customer service, and more.
+Duties as a buyer included price negotiation, setting selling prices, advertising, customer service, and much more.

 The retail chain Jeff worked for was especially known for buying and selling close-out and overstocked merchandise at deep discounts.

-Subsequently, Jeff became a partner in a Sales consulting firm, specializing in selling a wide range of products to the U.S. Government.
+Subsequently, Jeff became a partner in a Consulting firm, specializing in selling a wide range of products to the U.S. Government.

-Jeff managed the firm’s furniture clients, averaging over $15 million in annual government contracts.
-Clients included Ethan Allen, Flexsteel, and Bassett.
+Jeff recruited and managed the firm’s furniture clients, averaging over $15 million in annual sales.
+Clients included Ethan Allen, Flexsteel, Bernhardt, Bassett, and Pulaski.

-In 1990, Jeff came up with an idea for a new type of furniture to fill a vacant product niche, high-end seating that could be moved through narrow doors and stairways where other high-quality furniture could not go.
+In 1990, Jeff came up with an idea for a new type of furniture to fill a vacant product niche – high-end seating that would fit through narrow doors and stairways where other high-quality furniture could not go.

-IKEA and its competitors sold huge quantities of low end RTA (Ready to Assemble) seating that fit through narrow spaces, but RTA sofas selling for more than $1000 did not exist in 1990.
+IKEA and its competitors sold huge quantities of low end RTA (Ready to Assemble) seating that fit through narrow spaces, but RTA sofas typically sold for $299 to $599.

-A new brand, Simply Together, was created to make and sell the furniture created by Jeff’s design team.
+Masco created a new brand, Simply Together, to make and sell the furniture created by Jeff’s design team.

 Over a 10-year period, Simply Together sold more than $40 million of furniture.

-Simplicity Sofas is still in business, making and selling high end Ready to Assemble sofas, sectionals and sleepers in the $2000 – $10,000 price range.
+Simplicity Sofas is still in business, making and selling high end Ready to Assemble sofas, sectionals and sleepers in the $2000 to $10,000+ price range.

 Over his long career, Jeff acquired a unique overall view of the furniture industry.